debi-ch/L200-upskilling/README.md

 - Customizable test queries and evaluation criteria
 - Lab guide for running evaluations and interpreting results

+RAG System for Travel Information:
+- **Core Components (in `app/backend/rag/`):**
+  - `config.py`: RAG-specific configurations (VectorDB, Embedding Model, Document Processing, Prompts).
+  - `embedding_service.py`: Generates embeddings using Vertex AI's 'text-embedding-005' model.
+  - `document_processor.py`: Reads NDJSON data, chunks documents, extracts metadata, and prepares data for embedding.
+  - `vector_db.py`: Manages interactions with a pre-existing, deployed Vertex AI Vector Search index.
+Assumes index is configured for stream updates.
+Includes logic to create/deploy if necessary, but primarily connects to existing infrastructure defined in `config.py` by resource IDs.
+  - `rag_engine.py`: Orchestrates the RAG pipeline.
+    - Processes datasets by calling the document processor and then upserting to the vector database.
+    - Stores a map of `chunk_id` to its original text and metadata in memory for quick context retrieval.
+    - For queries, retrieves relevant chunk IDs from the vector DB, looks up their text/metadata from the in-memory map, constructs an augmented prompt, and calls the LLM.
+- **Integration (`app/backend/models/gemini_rag.py`):**
+  - Provides `chat_with_gemini_rag()` function that uses the `RAGEngine`.
+  - Handles lazy loading of the travel dataset into the RAG engine on first use.
+- **Data:** Uses `sample_travel.ndjson` for Buenos Aires hotel information.
+- **LLM Used for RAG:** `gemini-2.0-flash` (via alias in `app/config.py`).
+- **User Interface:** Integrated into the main Streamlit app (`app/frontend/chatbot_app.py`) with a toggle to enable/disable RAG for the Gemini model.

 Documentation:
 - `README.md`: Main project documentation (this file)
 - `evaluation/README.md`: Technical overview of the evaluation pipeline